YoKummy/IoT-project/README.md

 ![Alt text](images/IMG_2341.jpg)
 ### Put your whole component into it
 ![Alt text](images/IMG_2342.jpg)
+I put the lcd on front and carve a hole to hold it.
 ![Alt text](images/IMG_2343.jpg)
+And I also carve a hole on the back to let the power cable go through.
 ![Alt text](images/IMG_2344.jpg)
+I use 3 chapsticks to hold the rubberband cuz other things are either too short or too fragile.
 ![Alt text](images/IMG_2345.jpg)
+Last carve a hole on the back and seated the Servo so when it connects to the rubberband it doesn't move around.

 ### Profit???
 ![Alt text](images/IMG_2347.png)
+Enter the name and difficulty.
 ![Alt text](images/IMG_2348.jpg)
+The lcd display the information after enter the variable.

 ## Optional Enhancements